AG Schimel Reports End-Of-Term Results for the Office of the Solicitor General

 Voters with Facts v.
 City of Eau Claire

 Participating as amicus curiae, the office argued that Wisconsin’s Tax Incremental Financing law (TIFs) did not violate the Wisconsin Constitution’s requirement that all taxes be uniform.
 The court agreed, upholding the City of Eau Claire’s TIF plan.

 U.S. Court of Appeals for the Seventh Circuit

 International Union v.
 Schimel

-The Solicitor General’s Office is leading a coalition of five states affected by the EPA’s Cross State Air Pollution Rule, which requires the states to reduce their emissions beyond the level generally required by the EPA in order to assist downwind states with high pollution.
-The case is currently in briefing before the D.C.
+The office is leading a coalition of five states challenging the EPA’s Cross State Air Pollution Rule, which requires the states to reduce their emissions beyond the level generally required by EPA in order to assist downwind states with high pollution.
+The case is set for oral argument this fall before the D.C.
 Circuit.

 U.S. District Court for the Northern District of Texas